What is a Taxable Crypto Event?

-Crypto and fiat are completely separate systems – but your tax obligations will be calculated on the value you hold across both of those systems.
-Your capital transactions will be taken as a whole, crypto and other assets together.
-Your income transactions will also be taken as a whole.
-However, your capital gains/losses are limited in how they can be applied to offset your income tax.
+Crypto and fiat are completely separate systems.
+Calculating your tax obligations will be on the value you hold across both of those systems.
+Your capital transactions are taken as a whole, crypto and other assets together.
+Your income transactions are also taken as a whole.
+However, the limit on your capital gains/losses depends on how they apply to offset your income tax.
 Best to consult with a professional if you have questions about how your crypto activity affects your overall tax return,

-The specifics of your tax obligations will only be clear once all of your personal circumstances have been taken into account – you can obtain the full calculation of your US crypto tax obligations easily, by creating an account on ZenLedger.
+The specifics of your tax obligations are only clear once all of your personal circumstances have been accounted for.
+You can obtain the full calculation of your US crypto tax obligations easily, by creating an account on ZenLedger.

-But as with regular fiat tax, understanding the basic principles of how tax rules are applied will empower you to make informed decisions about your portfolio – and avoid big surprises during tax season.
+But as with regular fiat tax, the key is to understand the application of basic principles of how tax rules empower you to make informed decisions about your portfolio – and avoid big surprises during tax season.